A Discrete Variational Derivation of Accelerated Methods in Optimization: Simulations

 \subsection{Experiments}

-Many experiments have been performed, we optimized each test function with the aforementioned methods (and others), from which we present here a small but suggestive sample.
-The methods have been implemented in Julia v1.6.3 \cite{bezanson2017julia}, using solely as nonnative libraries NLsolve.jl \cite{mogensen2018nlsolve} to solve the side problem \eqref{eq:argminzp}, and Plots.jl \cite{breloff2021plots} for plotting.
-All plots but Fig. \ref{fig:comparison_cmnag_yatf_trajectory} are in log-log scale.
+Many experiments have been performed, we optimized each test function using the aforementioned methods (and others) set with different parameters and initial guesses, from which we present here a small but suggestive sample.
+In summary, we minimize the test functions \eqref{eq:objfun:rosenbrock} and \eqref{eq:objfun:yatf}, the quadratic function \eqref{eq:objfun:quad}, and the loss \eqref{eq:objfun:logloss} with the PHB/CM and NAG methods \eqref{eq:cmnag} given by the constant, bounded and unbounded coefficients \eqref{eq:coeffs:constant}, \eqref{eq:coeffs:bounded}, and \eqref{eq:coeffs:unbounded}, respectively, and WWJ's method \eqref{eq:WiWiJo16}, the latter three for \(n=3,4\), for a total of seven methods.
+Each objective is minimized using its own initial guess, time-step, and number of epochs, which are fixed for the seven simulations.

+We set Rosenbrock's test function with 30 dimensions and seek for its global minimum at \((1,\dots,1)\) from \((0,\dots,0)\) at a pace of \(h=0.01\) for \(20000\) epochs.
+In the case of the YATF, there is a local minimum near \((0.32,1.60)\) which we seek from \((-0.25,0.35)\) with time-step \(h=0.01\) for \(3800\) epochs.
+A random point on a sphere of radius \(50\) is the initial guess for the 50-dimensional quadratic function, whose global minimum, sought for \(10000\) epochs with \(h=0.1\), is clearly at the origin.
+For the convergence tests, the log-loss function is fed with \(10\) arbitrary samples, with \(4\) features and \(3\) targets each, what defines an optimization problem of dimension \(10\) with no global minimum, hence we will seek for the infimum for \(12000\) epochs at a pace of \(h\approx0.945\) from a random weight distribution with null biases.
+For an actual ANN test, the log-loss function is fed with the widely used Iris dataset \citep[; see below for more details]{UCIMLR}.

+The methods have been implemented in Julia v1.8.2 \citep{bezanson2017julia}, using solely as nonnative libraries NLsolve.jl \citep{mogensen2018nlsolve} to solve the side problem \eqref{eq:argminzp}, Plots.jl \citep{breloff2021plots} and PGFPlotsX.jl for plotting, and Pluto.jl for an interactive notebook.
+Methods, functions and simulations are available online \citep{cmcampos.xyz,github-cmcampos-xyz}.
+All plots but Figs. \ref{fig:comparison_cmnag_yatf_trajectory} and \ref{fig:comparison_methods:iris} represent the objective function residual against the epoch in log-log scale.

-In Fig. \ref{fig:comparison_cmnag_yatf_trajectory}, we can see how the trajectories computed by CM and NAG for the YATF pass by its minimum about \((0.32,1.60)\).
+In Fig. \ref{fig:comparison_cmnag_yatf_trajectory}, we can see how the trajectories computed by PHB/CM and NAG for the YATF pass by its minimum about \((0.32,1.60)\).
 They start at the bottom left and go upward until they ``realize'' they have overreached the minimum and, about \((0.7,1.9)\), they back up.
-Although not shown in the figure, this motion is repeated successively, but each time they back up, they do so sooner, closer to the minimum, like a heavy ball in a bowl.
-The trajectories shown in the figure correspond to the iterations 825 to 1500 of the methods.
+Although not shown in the figure, this motion is repeated successively, but each time they back up, they do so sooner and closer to the minimum, like a heavy ball in a bowl.
+The trajectories shown in the figure correspond to the iterations 765 to 1450 of the methods.

-We note from Fig. \ref{fig:comparison_cmnag_yatf} that NAG oscillates less than CM, where each downward peak corresponds to the trajectory passing by the minimum of the YATF.
-In fact, the trajectories shown in Fig. \ref{fig:comparison_cmnag_yatf_trajectory} correspond to the first peak in blue.